 Several species of elasmobranchs in the ecoregion are considered endangered or threatened.
-Spurdog is one of the most frequent bycatches among the elasmobranchs; 1156 tonnes were landed from the Norwegian Sea in 2010-2018.
-The annual bycatch of porbeagle and basking shark amounted to 56 tonnes and 24 tonnes, respectively.
+Spurdog is one of the most frequent bycatches among the elasmobranchs; 1337 tonnes were landed from the Norwegian Sea in 2010-2019.
+The bycatch of porbeagle and basking shark amounted to 60 tonnes and 24 tonnes, respectively, for the same period.
+Flapper skate is part of the common skate complex (critically endangered), but species-specific data and status assessments are as yet missing.